Recovering A Corrupt OpenLDAP Database On OSX Server

 I had to restart the AFP, iChat and Web services on the machine to get everything working again, but all seems well now.

-44 replies on “Recovering A Corrupt OpenLDAP Database On OSX Server”
+44 responses to “Recovering A Corrupt OpenLDAP Database On OSX Server”

 Add me to the grateful throngs.
 The LDAP db on my Leopard Server was corrupted after a restart that didn’t.
 After a panicked morning, I found your post.
 Worked like a champ!